oracle/odpi/doc/src/private_structs/dpiLob.rst

 DPI_ORACLE_TYPE_NCLOB, DPI_ORACLE_TYPE_BLOB or DPI_ORACLE_TYPE_BFILE is
 created.
 They are destroyed when the last reference is released by calling the function :func:`dpiLob_release()`.
-All of the attributes of the structure :ref:`dpiBaseType` are included in this structure in addition to the ones specific to this structure described below.
+All of the attributes of the structure :ref:`dpiBaseType<dpiBaseType>` are included in this structure in addition to the ones specific to this structure described below.

 .. member:: dpiConn \*dpiLob.conn

-    Specifies a pointer to the :ref:`dpiConn` structure which was used to create the LOB.
+    Specifies a pointer to the :ref:`dpiConn<dpiConn>` structure which was used to create the LOB.

 .. member:: const dpiOracleType \*dpiLob.type

-    Specifies a pointer to a :ref:`dpiOracleType` structure which identifies the type of Oracle data that is being represented by this LOB.
+    Specifies a pointer to a :ref:`dpiOracleType<dpiOracleType>` structure which identifies the type of Oracle data that is being represented by this LOB.

 .. member:: OCILobLocator \*dpiLob.locator